pippim/pippim.github.io/index.md

 This website was created on **Github Pages**.
 You can download (or simply view) this website [on GitHub](https://github.com/pippim/pippim.github.io/edit/main/index.md "See this website code on Github Pages").
 This current page for example you can find in the markdown file called `index.md`.

-With Github Pages you can very quickly get your own webiste up and running by quickly picking from a collection of website designs called themes.
+With Github Pages you can very quickly get your own webiste up and running by simply picking from a collection of website designs called themes.
 Github Pages is free to use.
-Although you will likely do most of your writing from a MAC, Linux or Windows PC, one of the cool things is you can change your website from a cell phone or any other device that has an internet browser installed.
+Although you will likely do most of your writing from a MAC, Linux or Windows PC, one of the cool things is you can change your website from a cell phone.

 ## **TL;DR**